Read More

 Every pump session is a balancing act between suction strength and cycle speed.
 Too much suction?
 Ouch.
 Not enough?
 Milk might not flow efficiently.
 Research shows that using a personalized pumping rhythm can increase milk output significantly (Prime et al., 2017).

-Many pumps mimic a baby’s natural nursing pattern:
+Many pumps mimic a baby’s natural nursing pattern, including the sucking pattern:

 The key?
 Experiment with settings to find your comfort zone.
 Your pumping journey is as unique as your baby’s personality (and yes, both can be unpredictable).